zlw241/Zacmo/notes.md

 - make sure to add error handling for friend requests, updates, etc
 - think about how to better separate methods for handling friendships from the user model, they're pretty tightly coupled right now

+### Sidebar

+- Add color to left-border of active tab (like instagram profile edit page)

 ### Session